-Are wine legs good or bad?
-What do wine legs tell you about a wine?
-Find out more about wine legs and how you can test this theory the next time you’re drinking.
+Are wine ‘legs’ an indication of a higher quality wine?
+Find out more about wine legs tell you about wine and how you can make wine legs in your wine glass the next time you’re drinking.

 What do Wine Legs Indicate?

-- High alcohol wines collect more droplets on the sides of the glass than low alcohol wines
+- High alcohol wines collect a higher density of droplets on the sides of the glass than low alcohol wines

 More ‘legs’ or droplets can indicate either high alcohol content and/or high sugar content in wine.
 Wine legs are caused by alcohol evaporation from the sides of the glass.